-The Southampton Fire Department consists of almost 30 part-time members and one full-time chief.
+The Southampton Fire Department consists of almost 50 part-time members and 1 full-time chief.
 We provide Advanced Life Support (ALS-Paramedic) ambulances and a complete fire rescue squad to the town 24/7, 365 days per year.

 The State allows open burning starting January 15th through May 1st each year.
-Open burning is regulated by the DEP with a web link provided below.
+Open burning is regulated by the DEP and Southampton fire department.
+State DEP web link provided below.

-Southampton has expanded our services and we now allow burning seven (7) days a week with a $25.00 season permit.
-You may purchase the season permit 7 days a week at the station between 8AM and 11AM given staff availability.
-(We are not available during fire or ambulance calls or inspections or chores that require us to leave the building).
-You may also purchase a 2-day permit for $10.00 on Saturday between 8am to 11AM.
-(Staff on hand specifically to issue permits.)
+We now allow burning seven (7) days a week given favorable weather conditions.
+You may purchase a permit 7 days a week, daytime hours, at the station given staff availability.
+(We are not available during fire calls, ambulance calls, inspections or chores that require us to leave the building).

 The State only allows burning on certain days when the atmospheric conditions are suitable to reduce pollution.
-This determination is done by the State daily and Southampton FD will pass along that information each day as needed.
+This determination is done by the State daily and Southampton FD will pass along that information each day coupled with local concerns as needed.

 Checks should be made out to the Town of Southampton and permits issued on Saturday are good only for the weekend they are issued.